authgear/authgear-server/docs/specs/saml.md

 ```

 - The logout endpoint `https://example.authgear.cloud/saml2/logout/EXAMPLE_ID` is from the metadata.
 - The logout callback URL `https://app1.example.com/logout` MUST be configured in the application config.
-Config name `logout_callback_url`.
+Config name `slo_callback_url`.
 - Step [4] and [5] will be repeated for all other `service_providers` configured with `slo_enabled: true`, if the current logging out application has `slo_enabled: true` configured.
 - If any errors occurs during step [4] and [5], the errors will be ignored.
 The loop will continue until logout callback URLs of all SPs who participated in the session is called.
-- The binding used in step [4] is configurable with the config name `logout_binding`.
+- The binding used in step [4] is configurable with the config name `slo_binding`.
 - After step [7], the SP can redirect the user to a fixed url.
 This is up to the SP implementation.

 ### <a id="2_1"></a> Configs